rackerlabs/tetra/README.md

     $ make docker-port

-To get a postgres shell into the container:
+To get a postgres shell in the container:

     $ make docker-postgres-shell